Workiva/over_react/doc/wrapping_js_components.md

 Note that some props converted to Dart nicely (`content`, `size`), while others required more intricate conversions (`ref`, `onClick`).
 These intricate conversions are discussed more in upcoming sections.

-#### Manually Processing Prop Data

-While most Dart and JS types get converted nicely by [react-dart][react-dart]'s interop handling, some cases require manual intervention in order to be handled correctly.
-These cases are:

-- Any JS type that translates to a Dart `Map` type
-- React `ref` types

-Props with those types require special utilities (such as `jsifyMapProp`) in order to behave correctly.
-These utilities were built, and have [exhaustive test coverage](https://github.com/Workiva/over_react/blob/master/test/over_react/util/prop_conversion_test.dart), to be sure that the data is handled precisely.
-While these circumstances are documented further in the [Supplemental Explanations section](#supplemental-explanations), it bears repeating that props with these types should be watched for and handled carefully.

 #### Props Conversion Tables

 These are tables that helps illustrate the typing of a prop in TypeScript and Dart.
 If the library you're wrapping does not have explicit types in TypeScript for the components, it may have `PropTypes` that are fairly similar.
 If no types are available, erroring on the safe side is best as Dart can throw runtime errors if the type is incorrect.
 Some conversions are explained further in the [Supplemental Explanations section](#supplemental-explanations).